Delphine Fawundu: Biography

-Adama Delphine Fawundu was born in Brooklyn, NY, US, in a family with an Equatorial Guinean Bubi mother and Sierra Leonean Limba father.
-She was the first child in the family born on American soil.
+Adama Delphine Fawundu was born in Brooklyn, NY, US, in a family with an Equatorial Guinean Bubi mother and Sierra Leonean Krim father.
+She was the first child in the family born in the United States.
+She grew up in Prospect Park, New York and lived in Flatbush, New York during her career.

 Fawundu graduated from the Stony Brook University with a Bachelor of Arts in Liberal Studies/Mass Communications, African American Studies.
 During her study she contributed to the bi-weekly student newspaper "Blackworld".
 Later she studied at New York University, where received a Master of Arts in Media Ecology.
 She completed her MFA in Visual Arts from Columbia University in 2018.

 Fawundu is married to Howard Buford and has three sons with him: Amal Buford, Che Ali Buford (alumna of the New York Philharmonic, composer) and Ras Kofi Buford.

 Work

-Fawundu started her artistic path as a photographer, working in this field for over 15 years.
+Fawundu started her artistic path as a photographer, working in this field since 1993.
 As her work developed, the range of media she worked in expanded until it embraced new artistic techniques – printmaking, video, sound and assemblage.
 Fawundu incorporates elements of biography and geography, philosophy and mythology, as well as individual and collective experience, to reflect on different social issues, mostly concentrating on the history and reality of the African Diaspora.

 A significant part of Fawundu's early career is her hip hop photography work.
 She started out working with The Source, Vibe and Beat Down Magazines, work that extended into a 10-year journey documenting hip-hop culture and urban music of the African Continent.
 In 1995, on assignment for Beat Down magazine, Fawundu photographed Prodigy and Havoc of Mobb Deep for their second album The Infamous.

 Beginning in 2008, Fawundu documented hip hop, Afro-pop, and urban youth culture in Accra (Ghana), Bamako (Mali), Dakar (Senegal), Addis Abbaba (Ethiopia), Johannesburg (South Africa), Nairobi (Kenya), Freetown (Sierra Leone), and Lagos (Nigeria).

 In 2015, Fawundu participated in the LagosPhoto Festival with the project "Deconstructing She," using herself as the subject to address stereotypes and prejudice over remnants of slavery.

 In 2016–17, along with eight other artists, Fawundu presented her work as part of the exhibition "Black Magic: AfroPasts/AfroFutures."
 Her installation "In the Face of History" is a wall of documents showing the oppression of various social groups, among them women and African Americans.
 The installation was also shown as a part of the exhibition "In Plain Sight/Site" in 2019, and was highly acclaimed by many reviewers.

 In 2017, along with Laylah Amatullah Barrayan, she independently published a book and a journal titled "MFON: Women Photographers of the African Diaspora," representing works of over a hundred female photographers of African descent from all over the world.
+It was named in honor of the late photographer Mmekutmfon "Mfon" Essien.